-NASD Regulation believes that the proposed rule change is consistent with the provisions of Section 15A(b)(6) of the Act, which requires, among other things, that the Association's rules be designed to prevent fraudulent and manipulative acts and practices, to promote just and equitable principles of trade, and, in general, to protect investors and the public interest.
-NASD Regulation believes that these rule changes are necessary to implement the requirements of the CFMA and to establish new regulations that allow broker/dealers, FCMs, and IBs to trade security futures consistent with the CFMA.
+NASD believes that the proposed rule change is consistent with the provisions of section 15A(b)(6) of the Act, which requires, among other things, that

+NASD's rules be designed to prevent fraudulent and manipulative acts and practices, to promote just and equitable principles of trade, and, in general, to protect investors and the public interest.
+NASD believes that these rule changes are necessary to implement the requirements of the CFMA and to establish new regulations that allow broker/dealers, FCMs, and IBs to trade security futures consistent with the CFMA.

-4. Self-Regulatory Organization's Statement on Burden on Competition
+B. Self-Regulatory Organization's Statement on Burden on Competition

-NASD Regulation does not believe that the proposed rule change will result in any burden on competition that is not necessary or appropriate in furtherance of the purposes of the Act, as amended.
+NASD does not believe that the proposed rule change will result in any burden on competition that is not necessary or appropriate in furtherance of the purposes of the Act, as amended.

-5. Self-Regulatory Organization's Statement on Comments on the Proposed Rule Change Received from Members, Participants, or Others
+C. Self-Regulatory Organization's Statement on Comments on the Proposed Rule Change Received from Members, Participants, or Others